 Identities in Context Core Requirement Core component title Varies Minimum credit hours attributed course Core-specific pre- / co-requisites and/or requirements None Core component summary Courses that satisfy the Identities in Context requirement provide students with the intellectual and interpersonal tools necessary for a rigorous examination of how diverse and intersecting identities shape how people move through and experience the world.
 Students will analyze how identities form through interaction with others and within social structures.
 They will explore key categories of identity analysis - such as nationality, ethnicity, religion, gender, race, class, ability, and sexual orientation - in order to reflect on their own biases and connect across difference.
-Core component learning outcomes Students who complete this course will be able to: Examine interdependent / interrelational qualities of identity categories such as nationality, ethnicity, religion, gender, race, class, ability, and sexual orientation Analyze how interdependent / interrelational identities are constructed through and shaped by relations of power Assess how other people's social identities and biases shape and are shaped by their interactions within a social context Articulate how one's own notions of identity and otherness are contingent on the social contexts in which they develop and which they in turn shape Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 5 SLO 5 SLO 5 Essential criteria required of all Core components as satisfying the Identities in Context attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Engage students in an exploration of interdependent / interrelational identities-including but not limited to ethnicity, religion, gender, race, class, ability, and sexual orientation.
+Core component learning outcomes gender, race, class, ability, and sexua Analyze how interdependent / interr Assess how other people's social idea context ional qualities of identity categories such a il orientation relational identities are constructed throug ntities and biases shape and are shaped by identity and otherness are contingent on t h and shaped by relations of power their interactions within a social Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 5 SLO 5 SLO 5 Essential criteria required of all Core components as satisfying the Identities in Context attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Engage students in an exploration of interdependent / interrelational identities-including but not limited to ethnicity, religion, gender, race, class, ability, and sexual orientation.
 Require students to examine at least two intersecting identity categories to illuminate this attribute's central consideration of intersectional identity in formation.
 Lead students in an exploration of the ways in which these identities are constructed-historically, culturally, socially, and/or linguistically-through social interactions within relations of power.
 Require students to reflect on the ways in which their own identities and biases - as well as those of others - shape and are shaped by their life experiences and social context.
-Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Notes Any course in the University Core, major, or other coursework is eligible to be approlis 1, 2, and 3; Eloquentia Perfecta 1; Eloquentia
+Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Notes Any course in the University Core, major, or other coursework is eligible to be appro- lis 1, 2, and 3; Eloquentia Perfecta 1; Eloquentia